-- m.
-Voting.
-When the chair puts a question to the Board, every manager present will vote, unless a manager elects to abstain.
+- will vote, unless except as a manager elects to abstain.
 The manner of voting on any business coming before the Board may be by voice vote provided that all votes of the managers are recorded in the minutes.
-All votes in meetings conducted by interactive technology as permitted by law shall be taken by roll call. - VI.
+All votes in meetings conducted by interactive technology as permitted by law shall be taken by roll call.
+An affirmative or negative vote by any member will be entered in the minutes on his or her request.
+Affirmative and negative votes will be recorded on any motion at the request of a manager and the results entered in the minutes.
+Unless provided otherwise by law, any vote or ballot completed by a manager, whether binding or not, will be disclosed at the meeting at which it is taken; a survey of managers shall be presented at the next scheduled meeting at which the relevant item of business is considered, including the vote results and vote of each member.
+All resolutions of the Board of Managers shall be assigned a number which notes the year of the action and a sequential number based on the order of action. - VI.
 Conflict of Interest.
 The Board seeks to operate in accordance with high ethical standards and wishes to establish clear guidelines for the ethical conduct of District business.
 Ensuring that conflicts of interest do not affect District proceedings is an essential element of maintaining high ethical standards.
 Therefore, to specify and supplement its commitment to compliance with the Ethics in Government Act, Minn.
 Stat. §10A.07, the Board adopts the following conflict of interest policy: - a.
 Disclosure of conflicts.
 A manager who has a personal financial interest, or other private interest or relationship that limits the manager's ability objectively to consider, deliberate or vote, in a matter scheduled to come before the Board must prepare a written statement describing the matter requiring action and the nature of the potential conflict.
 The manager affected will deliver the statement to the president of the Board before the Board considers or takes action on the matter.
 If a potential conflict arises and a manager does not have sufficient time to prepare a written statement, the manager must orally inform the Board before the matter is discussed.